Get Free Solar Panel Quotes

 In fact, the average 350-watt (W) solar panel produces 2,645 kilowatt hours (kWh) per year in the UK, on average.
 That means that for every 1,000W of solar panels on your roof, you can expect to generate 756 watt-hours of electricity every year – although, this will largely depend on your location.

-However, have you ever wondered about the carbon footprint of solar panels?
+But how do solar panels work?
+Have you ever wondered about their carbon footprint?
 Most solar panels are created in factories in China or other areas of the world, mostly created by generating large quantities of electricity – and let’s not forget the carbon footprint they generate via travelling.

 Like most technology, solar panels have some issues.
 But with most ‘new’ tech, they will improve over time.
 Despite these initial hiccups with solar panels, they do, in fact, pay for themselves in a relatively short period of time, both in terms of carbon reduction and embodied energy and electricity.